Okemwag/Implementation-Engineer-Assessment/README.md

 ```

-# Managing a Data Streaming Application for One Million Notifications per Hour

-## Introduction

-In a data streaming application where the goal is to send one million notifications every hour, efficient load management and asynchronous processing are critical for scalability and performance.
-Let's walk through the key components and technologies that can be used to achieve this.

-## Architecture Overview
+Managing a data streaming application that sends one million notifications every hour involves considerations for scalability, reliability, and efficient handling of asynchronous tasks.
+Here's a walkthrough with examples of technologies and configurations I would use:

 ### 1\.
-Message Broker

-Use a message broker to handle the distribution of notifications.
-A popular choice is Apache Kafka due to its high throughput and fault-tolerance capabilities.
+Data Streaming Platform: Apache Kafka

+- Technology: Apache Kafka
+- Configuration:
+  - Set up a Kafka cluster to handle high-throughput, fault-tolerant data streaming.
+  - Create Kafka topics for different notification types.

 ### 2\.
-Asynchronous Task Queue

-Implement an asynchronous task queue to handle the processing of notifications.
-Celery is a robust choice, allowing for distributed task execution.
+Message Queue for Asynchronous Processing: RabbitMQ

+- Technology: RabbitMQ
+- Configuration:
+  - Set up RabbitMQ for handling asynchronous tasks and decoupling notification sending from the main application.
+  - Use different queues for different notification types.

 ### 3\.
-Database

-Use a scalable and high-performance database to store and retrieve notification data.
-Redis or MongoDB can be suitable for this purpose.
+Asynchronous Task Processing: Celery with Redis Backend

+- Technology: Celery, Redis
+- Configuration:
+  - Integrate Celery for handling asynchronous tasks.
+  - Use Redis as a backend for Celery to store task results and manage distributed task queues.
+  - Configure Celery workers to process tasks concurrently.

 ### 4\.
-Load Balancer
+Database: PostgreSQL for Persistence

+- Technology: PostgreSQL
+- Configuration:
+  - Store notification data and relevant information in a PostgreSQL database for persistence.
+  - Optimize database schema and indexes for efficient retrieval.

+### 5\.
+Load Balancing and Auto-Scaling: NGINX, Docker, Kubernetes

+- Technology: NGINX, Docker, Kubernetes
+- Configuration:
-Employ a load balancer to evenly distribute incoming requests across multiple application instances.
-NGINX or HAProxy are common choices
+  - Use NGINX as a reverse proxy to distribute incoming requests to multiple Flask instances.
+  - Containerize the application using Docker for easy deployment and scaling.
+  - Deploy on Kubernetes for automatic scaling and load balancing.